matthewbauer/gametime-player/README.md

 npm start
 ```

-Then navigate to [localhost:8080](http://localhost:8080) in your browser (Chrome, Safari, Opera all work, FF still an issue with [#36](https://github.com/matthewbauer/gametime-player/issues/36).
+Then navigate to [localhost:8080](http://localhost:8080) in your browser (Chrome, Safari, Opera, Firefox all work).